LAS VEGAS (KTNV) — A local man has a brand new set of wheels after what he calls a months-long struggle with his previous motorized wheelchair.

 After calling Channel 13 and sharing his story with me, I escalated his concerns to corporate leadership at Rider Mobility, which immediately responded and vowed to investigate.

-It turns out, it was a manufacturing issue, and Reed tells me that since Rider Mobility was just the distributor, they realized they weren't able to properly diagnose, detect, and address the problem.
-So, Rider Mobility contacted the manufacturer, which sent someone out to take a closer look.
-Within days, what Reed had suspected all along was confirmed — the chair was defective.
+It turns out, it was a manufacturing issue, according to Reed, and Reed tells me that since Rider Mobility was just the distributor, they realized they weren't able to properly diagnose, detect, and address the problem.
+So, he said Rider Mobility contacted the manufacturer, which sent someone out to take a closer look.
+Within days, Reed said what he had suspected all along was confirmed — the chair was defective.

 "After he did all the tests and took it to his superior, his superior told him that chair should've been changed out long ago," Reed said.